Correlating lepton flavour violating $b \to s$ and leptonic decay modes in a minimal abelian extension of the Standard Model: Numerical analysis, results and correlations

 Figure \ref{BsLFV} shows the correlation between the branching ratios of the LFC $B_s \to \mu^+ \mu^-$ and LFV $B_s \to \tau^+ \mu^-$ modes for the two values of $M_{Z^\prime}$.
 The experimental upper bound for ${\bar {\cal B}}(B_s \to \tau^+ \mu^-)$ is quoted in Table \ref{tabLFV1000}.
 In the ABCD model the branching ratio of the LFV $ \tau^+ \mu^- $ mode can be comparable to that of the LFC $\mu^+ \mu^- $ mode.
 Indeed, the decay to same flavour leptons is determined only by the $C_{10}$ term, while for $\ell_1 \neq \ell_2$ also $C_9$ contributes.
 Moreover, the helicity suppression in the $\ell_1=\ell_2=\mu$ mode is lifted in the $ \tau^+ \mu^- $ mode producing a sizable enhancement.

-While for the LFC modes the results do not sensibly change varying $M_{Z^\prime}$ from 1 TeV to 3 TeV, this is not true for the LFV modes.
-The reason is that ABCD does not predict large deviations from SM: increasing the $Z^\prime $ mass, the SM results are approached.
+While for the LFC modes the results do not sensibly change varying $M_{Z^\prime}$ from 1 TeV to 3 TeV, this is not true for the LFV modes, since ABCD does not predict large deviations from SM: increasing the $Z^\prime $ mass, the SM results are approached.
 For modes allowed in SM, the deviations are small even for small values of $M_{Z^\prime}$.
 On the other hand, for modes forbidden in SM, increasing $M_{Z^\prime}$ results in a sensible decrease of the branching fractions.
 The same observation holds for ${\bar B}^0 \to {\bar K}^{*0} \tau^+ \mu^-$: the branching fraction predicted in the ABCD model is quoted in Table \ref{tabLFV1000} both without and with the constraint given by the measured ${\cal B}({\bar B}^0 \to {\bar K}^{*0} \mu^+ \mu^-)$.
-A further constraint given by the upper bound of ${\cal B}(\mu^- \to e^- \gamma)$ further reduces the range for this rate.
-Predictions for $B_s \to \phi \tau^+ \mu^-$ are presented in the same Table \ref{tabLFV1000} and in Fig.\ref{BsphiLFV}.
+As we discuss below, constraints provided by LFV leptonic decays further reduce the range for this rate.
+Predictions for $B_s \to \phi \tau^+ \mu^-$ are presented in Table \ref{tabLFV1000} and in Fig.\ref{BsphiLFV}.